Unimprezzed/OpenCV-Raspberry-Pi-Projects/README.md

 1. These were built on a Raspberry Pi.
 In the OpenCV-RaspberryPi folder, there will be a .txt explaining how to install the prerequisite libraries and how to run the example programs.

 2. Do not submit this as your own work.
-It's not worth getting caught and you're not learning anything from it.
+It's not worth getting caught and you're not learning anything by copying someone else's work.